Wicklow county hurling team

 The Wicklow county hurling team represents Wicklow in hurling and is governed by Wicklow GAA, the county board of the Gaelic Athletic Association.
 The team competes in the Christy Ring Cup and the National Hurling League.

-Wicklow's home ground is Pearse Park, Arklow.
-The team's manager is Éamonn Scallan.
+Wicklow's home ground is Echelon Park, Aughrim.
+The team's manager is Jonathan O'Neill.

 The team has never won the Leinster Senior Championship, the All-Ireland Senior Championship or the National League.

 History

 Wicklow won the All-Ireland Junior Hurling Championship in 1967 and 1971.

 Wicklow won the Kehoe Cup on seven occasions: in 1989, 1991, 1998, 2000, 2001, 2002 and 2003.

-Current panel
+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.